LIFEHUBBER

 LiveKit Agents is a realtime framework for voice, video, and physical AI agents, with Python and Node.js paths, media pipelines, LiveKit room participants, WebRTC clients, telephony support, testing tools, and deployment options.

 The official repository and documentation present LiveKit Agents as a way to add programmable AI participants to realtime rooms, feeding speech, video, data, tools, and model outputs through an agent pipeline that can connect to LiveKit Cloud or custom environments.
-This page is for general reference, not a recommendation.
+This page is a starting point, not a recommendation.
 Check the original source before relying on the resource.

 What it is